-SheHubby and I both adore Harley Quinn.
+SheDaddy and I adore Harley Quinn.
 One of our private activities is creating Harley-Mods, little stories where we create fantasies for each other.
-I am cast as Pammy Quinn, a Harley Quinn-esque character who protects and serves SheHubby.
-SheHubby is always the powerful improtant one, intent on reordering the world to make men more obedient to women and women more feminine.
+I am Pammy Quinn, a Harley Quinnesque character who protects and serves SheDaddy.
+SheDaddy is always the powerful, important one, intent on reordering the world to make men more obedient to women and women more feminine.
 Not that different from her character in real life, now that I think of it.
 We have fun with it.
 And the stories are always sexy and turn us both on.
 Win.
 Win.

 The two big pieces I had to create for the look were the top and the boots.
 Both were pretty challenging, especially the boots.
 I was able to purchase the rest of it (wig, choker, panties).
 This article is about the top and accessories.
-The boots deserve their own piece
+The boots are complicated and deserve their own piece.

 Making the Top

 I love cosplay and making stuff, but I'm also lazy.
 If I can buy something that looks great off the rack, that's my first choice.
 My second choice is to buy something and mod it into a usable shape.
 Unfortunately, none of the commercial Harley Quinn tops capture her character.
-Harley is a messy, tough, bad girl, and the tops all look super clean, neat, and worst of all, manufactured by a corporation.
-That's just not Harley Quinn.
+Harley is a messy, tough, bad girl, and the tops all look super clean, neat, and, worst of all, manufactured by a corporation.
+That's not Harley Quinn.
 I've seen some vids where cosplayers try to make the commercial tops more Harleyesque by stomping on them in the dirt or otherwise "aging" them.
 I didn't find it convincing.
-Looking at the top from the Suicide Squad film, there are rips, tears, uneven colorings, fades, and poorly done sewing repairs.
-This adds so much character to the top, and the only way to get this is to make it yourself.
+If you study the actual top from the Suicide Squad film, you see rips, tears, uneven colorings, fades, and poorly done sewing repairs.
+That adds so much character to the top; the only way to get this is to make it yourself.
 The good news is that making something that looks like Harley isn't that hard!

 What you need